Corn production in the US

 As they are walking the rows, they are looking for “spikes” or tassels that have begun to grow up passed the cut line from the machines.

-Field inspectors will also come out and make multiple observations and counts throughout the season to determine if enough tassels have been removed to fall within standards that have been set for purity.
-At this point, <0.2% of tassels should remain.
+Field inspectors will also come out to make multiple observations and counts throughout the season to determine if enough tassels have been removed to fall within standards set for purity.
+At this point, less that 1% of tassels should remain.

 All of the work that goes into detasseling is still mind-boggling to me.
 The preparation, organization, and timing has to be just right or else an entire field could be lost.
 I realize now that successful detasseling of the female rows is essential to ensuring we produce the hybrid we intended.